 This has happened to me once before, this purchasing of an unwieldy object while on the road, as if I forget that this thing, this cumbersome thing, will accompany me through my travels for the next few weeks.

-The first time it happened was with this hat.
+The first time it happened was with a large, unwieldy hat.
 I had spent four backbreaking, jeep-over-rocks days with two Chileans, a Brazilian woman and two French women, crossing the southwest of Bolivia in what is commonly called the “Salar de Uyuni trip.”
 The truth is, you spend very little time on the salt lake itself, which is, in a way, good, since despite wearing fancy sunglasses, I was pretty much snow (or salt) blind by the end of the afternoon we actually did spend there.

 At any rate, we soldiered on to La Paz, the Chileans and I, having picked up a Japanese woman who was studying in Costa Rica and who now lives in Cambodia.
 We wandered around in La Paz, slowly, as you do, what with the altitude, and went to a late night folkloric performance and huffed and puffed back up to the hill where we were staying, and bussed over to Tiwanaku.
 The ruins were cool enough, but me the real prize was the steep bus ride back, where we got to see the clouds part, and Inti Illimani, a giant mountain for which a famous Chilean folk band is named.

 But before all that, we wandered in the freezing cold of a Bolivian winter (our summer), Saran wrap ponchos at the ready for the next chubasco (cloudburst), and we went into a couple of stores.
 I have to explain that one of the Chileans was a beard-wearing, poncho-toting kind of a guy, the kind of person who stylishly sports whatever goofy thing he feels like.
 So when I put on the hat, he told me it looked great and that I should buy it.
 I was cold, and altitude-addled, and my Saran wrap poncho was dripping onto me, so when I looked at myself in the mirror, I thought, “he’s right.
 I need this hat.”
 And I bought it and sat on a low wall in the touristy area of La Paz where smarter people than I bought colorful scarves, and disputably not smarter people than me bought llama fetuses (for fertility), and I had this ridiculous hat that I now had to wear around for the next couple of weeks, because if I put it in my backpack, it would get crushed, and no longer look great.
 And so I wore it.
-Certainly more times than I have worn it since, which has been exactly once, for a costume party, as depicted on the about me page.
+Certainly more times than I have worn it since, which has been exactly once, for a costume party.

 This time, in Nicaragua, I was mindful not to buy a ridiculous hat.
 No hats for me, no headwear at all.
 I even lost the baseball cap I’d brought with me, though I’m still not clear on how or where.
 It’s all right, it’s better off in the universe than with me, and it’s lived a good and travel-ful life.
 So this story is not about hats.
 It’s about chocolate.